June 1-10, 2014

 (Please print both pages!)

-* Due to fluctuations in airfares, the price of the tour is LAND ONLY.
 Passengers are responsible for all airfares, departure taxes and airline surcharges.
 We are happy to assist you with your flight arrangements and pre-tour accommodations, if necessary, at no extra charge.
-Please note that flights should be booked into and out of Shannon (SNN).
-The following airlines fly to Shannon: Aer Lingus and Delta.
+Please note that flights should be booked into Shannon (SNN) and out of Dublin (DUB).
+Aer Lingus and United have the best arrival times.

 Day 1 • Departure Day